IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The actors in the IUA Profile manage the tokens used for authorization of access to HTTP RESTful services based on the flows and transactions defined in the OAuth 2.1 Authorization Framework [OAuth 2.1].
 Authorization Clients interact with the Authorization Server to retrieve access tokens and incorporate them into HTTP RESTful transactions to authorize access to resources on the Resource Servers.

 The OAuth 2.1 Authorization Framework requires client identification, which may be based on a *client\_id* parameter [OAuth 2.1, Section 2.2].
 Depending on the grant type, the use of the *client\_id* may be required.
-For example the *Authorization Code* grant type requires the use of the *client\_id* for client identification [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].
+For example, the *Authorization Code* grant type requires the use of the *client\_id* for client identification [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].

 The OAuth 2.1 Authorization Framework also requires client authentication for confidential and credential clients [OAuth 2.1, Section 2.3].
 It recommends the use of to use asymmetric (public-key based) methods for client authentication [OAuth 2.1, Section 9.1], but allows other suitable HTTP based authentication schemes matching the security policy of the Authorization Server [OAuth 2.1, Section 2.3.2].